mookie1986/space.diamo.iol.nixel-distr/README.md

-Distributives and shares of NiXel app
+## Distributives and shares of the NiXel app.

+**How does the NiXeL app works?
+Visit** https://www.youtube.com/@nixelapp/playlists